 The IRS will accept an offer in compromise under certain circumstances.
 The three conditions are:

-Generally, the filing fee is $186.
-If you’re making the offer based on doubt that you owe the money, however, or if your income is less than 250 percent of the poverty level, the filing fee is waived.
+Generally, the filing fee is $205 if you’re making the offer based on the amount that you owe.
+However, if your income is less than 250% of the poverty level, the filing fee is waived.

-- 20 percent of your proposed amount if you’ll be making fewer than five total payments
+- Twenty percent of your proposed amount if you’ll be making fewer than five total payments

 - The amount of your first payment if you’ll be paying in six or more payments

-If your offer is rejected, the 20 percent payment will be applied to your tax liability.
+If your offer is rejected, the 20% payment will be applied to your tax liability.

-If you are a small business owner, you might qualify for a long-term payment plan which will allow you to pay your taxes in more than 120 days.
+If you are a small-business owner, you might qualify for a long-term payment plan that will allow you to pay your taxes in more than 180 days.
 You can apply for a long-term payment plan online if you have filed all required returns and owe less than $25,000 in combined tax, penalties and interest.
 Note that if you are a sole proprietor or independent contractor, you should apply for an individual payment plan.